SrikanthKumarC/redisnext/README.md

-A next.js project using redis database as a database
+A next.js project using redis as a database